 Section 1.
-That the attached City of Dallas Investment Policy has been reviewed by the City Council and shall be adopted as the guiding policy in the ongoing management of the specified funds in accordance with federal and state law and the City Charter.
+That the attached City of Dallas Investment Policy and investment strategies have has been reviewed by the City Council and shall be adopted as the guiding policy in the ongoing management of the specified funds in accordance with federal Federal and state State law and the City Charter.